aws/karpenter-provider-aws/website/content/en/v0.30/concepts/deprovisioning.md

 #### Example: Disable Consolidation on Provisioner

 Provisioner `.spec.annotations` allow you to set annotations that will be applied to all nodes launched by this provisioner.
-By setting the annotation `karpenter.sh/do-not-consolidate: "true"` on the provisioner, you will selectively prevent all nodes launched by this Provisioner from being considered in consolidation or expiration actions.
+By setting the annotation `karpenter.sh/do-not-consolidate: "true"` on the provisioner, you will selectively prevent all nodes launched by this Provisioner from being considered in consolidation calculations.

 ```yaml
 apiVersion: karpenter.sh/v1alpha5